 This is a two platform station with the main station building on the northbound platform.
-The original shelter on this platform was similar to that at Killin [2nd] reflecting the size of Cumbernauld before it became a 'New Town'.
+The original shelter on this platform was similar to that at Killin [2nd] reflecting the size of Cumbernauld before it became a ^New Town^.
+There was a small goods yard at the north end of the eastbound platform and, north of this, a loop off the line.

 The lines to Cumbernauld from Sighthill Junction, Springburn, to Cumbernauld via Gartcosh and from Gartsherrie South Junction to Garnqueen North Junction were electrified in early 2014.